The Foreign Bird League

 Foreign Bird League - the First 75 Years

-The Foreign Bird League produced a commemorative issue of Foreign Birds which was sent to existing members.
+The Foreign Bird League has produced a commemorative issue of Foreign Birds which has been sent to existing members.
 It is entitled 'Foreign Bird League - the First 75 Years' and presents a history of the Foreign Bird League by reproducing archive material along with a history of the FBL represented by noting lists of Founder Members, Officers and Members of Council and finally a comprehensive list of Awards for First Breedings of birds by FBL members.

 There had always been a degree of doubt about the genesis of the FBL.
 It is now accepted that it started life as the Foreign Bird Exhibitors’ League in December 1932, to become the Foreign Bird League shortly after (the first magazine showing the new name was the May 1934 copy).
 However, the old Foreign Bird Club, which merged with the Avicultural Society around the time of the end of the First World War, had also started life as the Foreign Bird Exhibitors’ League in the latter years of the nineteenth century.
 So maybe there was the possibility of a case of rebirth rather than birth with the beginnings of the League.
 That may be reflected with the reproduction of an article detailing the beginnings of the FBL by the late Harry Underwood.There are 20 many colour illustrations, of two types.
 A number are of paintings by R.A.
 (Rex) Vowles who painted a number of illustrations for the magazine and also other birdkeeping journals including Cage Birds in the 1950s and 1960s.
 Very few, if any, of his original illustrations appear to have survived to this day.
 The others are photographs taken for the magazine by Dennis Avon.The front cover is a representation of the duo-tone covers of the 1960s using a copy of the engraved plates supplied to the League by an Australian member Mr I.G.
 Miller and incorporating the four printers’ primary colours which were used on an annual basis.